cshengx/complete-time-webpack-plugin/README.md

     resolve: {},
     module: {},
     externals: {},
-    //just a example, so other ther configurations are empty plugins:[new CompleteTimeWebpackPlugin()]
+    //just a example, so other configurations are empty plugins:[new CompleteTimeWebpackPlugin()]
 };
 ```